minio/mc/docs/minio-client-complete-guide.md

 NOTE: Google Cloud Storage only supports Legacy Signature Version 2, so you have to pick - S3v2

-### Usage - Enviroment Configuration
+### Usage - Environment Configuration
 ```sh
 MC_HOSTS_<alias> = https://<Access Key>:<Secret Key> @ <YOUR-S3-ENDPOINT>
 ```
-NOTE: This assumes the default API signature in the enviroment is utilized.
+NOTE: This assumes the default API signature in the environment is utilized.

 ### Example - Minio Cloud Storage
 Minio server displays URL, access and secret keys.